Code-Institute-Submissions/flask-project/README.md

 • Heroku

-When testing whether the app runs i would find it a lot easier to spot error when deploying it manually from github, as automatic deployement does not show much when you view it in the logs.
-It was harder than i taught to deploy the app successfully on heroku and getting good practice and experience from do it in this project, i can identify beforehand the common errors and laser focus i need to deploy another one in the future
+When testing whether the app runs I would find it a lot easier to spot error when deploying it manually from github, as automatic deployement does not show much when you view it in the logs.
+It was harder than I taught to deploy the app successfully on heroku and getting good practice and experience from do it in this project, I can identify beforehand the common errors and laser focus I need to deploy another one in the future

      Port: 5000